 A web service/Web API is a collection of services that are openly exposed and used by other applications.
-Web services are the de facto integration technology for integration projects.
+Web services are currently the de facto integration technology for new integration projects.
 They simplify the ability to expose data and services to other applications.
 They also allow near real-time updates across supply chain systems.
 The reality, though, is that most APIs are developed in isolation, without input from external partners.
 They address the specific data requirements of the development company.
 This works if you’re accessing a unique service.
 For example, if I want to integrate distance calculations into an application, it makes sense to access a Web API for Google Maps.
 But does it make sense for EDI?

 Here’s how it works

 A typical Web API is made up of a group of methods to interact with a customer’s systems.
 The example below is a customer purchase order management API.
 The customer has exposed a few methods.
 For example, with OrderConfirm, we can confirm receipt and acceptance of purchase orders from customers.

 This is integrated with an interface program that accesses the customer’s Web API.
 The purpose is to extract the information we need from the back-end system and put it into the expected format for the Web API.
 The system workflow looks like this: